 Temperature: Warm or cold water?

-Type of swimming: Feat
+Type of Swimming: Feat

 The desire to show that something is possible has inspired and fueled all kinds of crazy ventures.
-From asking whether it’s possible to climb the tallest tree in the village to competing in an Ironman competition – each day for one month.
-Even if the ones carrying out these feats want to infer that they want to show what “the little man” is actually capable of, it’s not hard to imagine an inner driving force to portray themselves as “the great man.”
-“Temperantia” is one of the four cardinal virtues and may be found in the term of temperance movements, which means moderation.
-Many of the feats ending in death or other types of misfortune could have been avoided with just a little bit of common sense.
-Something the people participating in these adventures clearly lack.
+From asking whether it’s possible to climb the tallest tree in the village to competing in an Ironman competition—each day for one month.
+Even if the ones carrying out these feats want to show what the “little man” is actually capable of, it’s not hard to imagine an inner driving force to portray themselves as the “great man.”
+“Temperantia” (moderation) is one of the four cardinal virtues and may be found in the term of temperance movements.
+Many feats ending in death or other types of misfortune could have been avoided with just a little bit of common sense—something the people participating in these adventures clearly lack.

 Solo swimming frequently differs quite a bit from race swimming.
-It may involve doing something no one has ever done before, like when Jon Eriksson swam across the English Channel three times after one another.
-Or when Lynne Cox swam across the Bering Straits, a 2.7 mile swim in 39 degree water.
-Slovenian Martin Strel has also completed a number of endurance swims, including swimming along the entire Amazon River.
+It may involve doing something no one has ever done before, like when Jon Eriksson swam across the English Channel three times, after one another.
+Or when Lynne Cox swam across the Bering Strait, a 2.7-mile swim in 39-degree water.
+Slovenian Martin Strel has also completed a number of endurance swims, including swimming the length of the Amazon River.
 However, since Strel wears a wetsuit, he doesn’t receive all that much attention in open water circles.
 Not because they don’t acknowledge his accomplishments, but because they focus on what they refer to as “real swimming without assistance.”

 Feats are frequently carried out as part of charity work to highlight various important issues.
-When Lewis Pugh swam across the North Pole in 2007, he did so in order to raise awareness concerning climate change.
-It shouldn’t be possible to swim there, as the water should be covered with ice.
+When Lewis Pugh swam across the North Pole in 2007, he did so in order to raise awareness of climate change.
+It shouldn’t be possible to swim in open water there, as the water should be covered with ice.
 In 2014, triathlete Jonas Colting swam from Stockholm to Gothenburg to draw attention to the fact that not all people have access to clean water.

 Solo swims frequently require a massive logistical effort.
 They require permits and an accompanying boat.
-Relevant vaccinations are needed, as well as a survey over how powerful currents, temperature or marine life may impede the swimming.
-It may therefore be a costly venture to do that what no one else, or only a few, have done in the past.
-With the exception of swims in very cold water, where the focus must be on one’s ability to handle the cold temperature, the number one challenge is endurance.
-As a solo swimmer, you don’t need to be particularly fast, but you do need to have an attitude counteracting the increasingly stronger “this-is-it-signals” sent out by your body.
+Relevant vaccinations are needed, as well as a survey of how powerful currents, temperature or marine life may impede the swimming.
+It may therefore be a costly venture to do that what no one else (or only a few) have done in the past.
+With the exception of swims in very cold water, where the focus must be on one’s ability to handle the cold temperature, the number-one challenge is endurance.
+As a solo swimmer, you don’t need to be particularly fast, but you do need to have an attitude counteracting the increasingly stronger “this-is-it-signals” sent by your body.

-Type of swimming: Competition
+Type of Swimming: Competition

 Competitive swimming involves a completely different set of requirements compared to solo swimming.
 This is what’s needed for a tough race in open water swimming at the Olympic distance of 10 kilometers: